ibexa/documentation-developer/docs/update_and_migration/migrate_to_ibexa_dxp/migrating_from_ez_publish_platform.md

 As eZ Publish legacy is installed via composer, we need to take care of placing some files outside its generated `<new-ez-root>/ezpublish_legacy/` folder, and for instance use symlink to place them inside during installation.

 1. For design and settings files that you typically version in git, you can now take advantage of Legacy Bridge's built-in symlink convention.
 So as installation already hinted about, you can generate a structure and set up symlinks using `bin/console ezpublish:legacy:symlink -c`.
-This will create folders you can use below in `<new-ez-root>/src/legacy_files/`.
+This creates folders you can use below in `<new-ez-root>/src/legacy_files/`.

 1. The same goes for the `<new-ez-root>/ezpublish_legacy/var/[<site>/]storage` folder.
 However, as it's typically not versioned in git, there's no predefined convention for this.
 If you create a folder within your project structure for symlinking into this folder, as opposed to a mount somewhere else, make sure to mark this folder as ignored by git once it and the corresponding `.keep` file have been added to your checkout.
-The example below will assume `<new-ez-root>/src/legacy_files/storage` was created for this purpose, if you opt for something else just adjust the instructions.
+The example below assumes `<new-ez-root>/src/legacy_files/storage` was created for this purpose, if you opt for something else just adjust the instructions.

 #### 2.5.2 Upgrade the legacy distribution files